 - The grade for the exam must be reported to Drexel Central by the fourth day of the exam period.

 - Your permanent record will show the fact that you took the course two different times.
 The grade earned in each will appear on the record and both grades will be included in the GPA calculation according to policy.

 Senior Privilege does not exempt you from attending class and/or taking final exams in courses for which you are enrolled during the last term of their senior year.
 You are required to adhere to class attendance requirements for all other courses as specified by university policy.

 - You must secure a Senior Privilege application form from the Drexel Central Forms & Applications page and fill in the required information.

-- You must have your academic advisor verify eligibility and sign on the approval line; the form must then be signed by the Office of the University Registrar.
+- You must have your academic advisor verify eligibility and sign on the approval line.

 - Schedule an appointment with the instructor to establish the time for the exam.